rptcloud/azure_terraform/terraform_fundmentals/19-lifecycles.md

 }
 ```

-Also update the `azurerm_network_interface` with a lifecyle block and new name:
+Also update the `azurerm_network_interface` with a lifecycle block and new name:

 ```hcl
 resource "azurerm_network_interface" "main" {